microsoft/fluentui/rfcs/convergence/ending-ie11-support.md

 ### Maintenance Burden

 The lack of support that IE11 offers for modern (ES2015) javascript has not stopped developers from using it.
-With EOL of IE11 we no longer have to consider the language features used across the entire codebase, and figure out the the real support our transpiled code has for the browser.
+With EOL of IE11 we no longer have to consider the language features and built-in APIs used across the entire codebase, and figure out the the real support our transpiled code has for the browser.
 Since dropping support of IE11 is a breaking change, once we support it in a major version of Fluent, we can't drop support until the next major release.